Co-FOUNDER & CEO

 John Jakurama & Jon Stack

 John Jakurama has worked for many years in the Kunene region.
 An expert in the field, John has worked with researchers, tourists, and as a field guide.
 His interests in education and support has been vital to our project on the ground in Namibia.
+John acts as a liaison with Ondao Mobile Schools and helps oversee and coordinate charitable giving in the Kunene region.

 Jon Stack is our project manager.
 He also works as a field anthropologist, mechanic, surveyor, and has logged extensive hours in the field in both Latin America and Namibia.